 Need to know

-TYPE OF WALK: circular walk with steep sections
+TYPE OF WALK: circular Kinder Scout walk with scrambling and exposed moorland

-PARKING: There is a public carpark in Edale Car Park.
+PARKING: Edale Car Park.
 Click here for location on Google Map, postcode S33 7ZQ.
-The pay machine here is cash only; parking for 4-10 hours is £6, click here for current parking fees.
+The pay machine is cash only or your can use PayByPhone; parking for 4-10 hours is £6, click here for current parking fees.
 Arrive early at weekends and school holidays as this car park gets exceptionally busy, although there is an overflow car park further along the main road (£5 all day).

 PUBLIC TRANSPORT: The Hope Valley Train Line between Sheffield and Manchester stops at Edale.